GalenWong/galenwong.github.io/src/data/blogs/2019-06-23-ajax-and-the-halting-problem/index.md

 So we can check if the stack contains only the main event loop function.
-But what about the code that is under perhaps a `js±setTimeout` call?
+But what about the code that is under perhaps a `setTimeout` call?
 What about the event listener code?
-For instance, what if all the code are put under `js±window.onload`?
+For instance, what if all the code are put under `window.onload`?

 Yes, this is getting complicated.
 That is exactly the